 1. Make 1.5 inches horizontal fold of copy papers.
 Cut a bunch of folds or strips using the regular scissor.
 The last fold on the end should be around an inch, you need to set one piece aside.
 Note: Always work on the small strip first.

 2. Start trimming the small strip.
-Leave at least a quarter inch of uncut strip, for 1.5 strip, leave an inch.
+Leave at least a quarter inch of uncut strip, for 1.5 strips, leave an inch.
 (2a) Use the stick to curl the trim.

 3. Use the stick to wipe glue on the uncut part, from top to bottom of the strip.
 (3a) Make sure to cut a small hole on top of the cone for the star.
 Then, wrap the small strip on top of it.